Looking for the cheapest place to live in southern Ontario?

 Tecumseh is a town in Essex County, Ontario, Canada.

-Located just north of Windsor and south of Sarnia, Tecumseh enjoys abundant natural beauty and is embraced by numerous outdoor activities.
+Located just north of Windsor and south of Sarnia, Tecumseh enjoys the abundant natural beauty and is embraced by numerous outdoor activities.

 The town has over 21,000 people and is located just east of Windsor.